mushenghe/lab-exercises/README.md

 ```

 ## Verification
-Once you've completed the instructions, email your certificate and a screenshot of your network graph to a senior lab member.
-One way to do the latter is to go to your `lab-exercises` repository using a web browser, clicking on the "Insights" tab, and then selecting on "Network".
-You should be able to this similarly usings tools such as `gitk`.
-If you have issues seeing the "Network" tab, let you point of contact know and a separate method can be determined for confirming module completion (e.g., github commit history, `gitk`, etc.).
+Once you've completed the instructions, email your certificate and a screenshot of your network graph (or commit history) to a senior lab member.
+One way to get your graph is to go to your `lab-exercises` repository using a web browser, clicking on the "Insights" tab, and then selecting on "Network".
+You should be able get something similar usings tools such as `gitk`.
+Talk to a senior lab member if you have any questions.

 ## References
 * [Creating a new repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository)